chris-belcher/electrum-personal-server/README.md

 One day this may be improved on by writing new code for Bitcoin Core.
 See the discussion [here](https://bitcointalk.org/index.php?topic=3167572.0).

+#### Further ideas for work

+* It would be cool to have a GUI front-end for this.
+So less technical users can set up a personal server helped by a GUI wizard for configuring that explains everything.
+With the rescan script built-in.

+* An option to broadcast transactions over tor, so that transaction broadcasting doesn't leak the user's IP address.

+* The above mentioned caveat about pruning could be improved by writing new code for Bitcoin Core.

 ## Contributing

-I welcome contributions.
+This is an open source project which happily accepts coding contributions from anyone.
 Please keep lines under 80 characters in length and ideally don't add any external dependencies to keep this as easy to install as possible.

+Donate to help make Electrum Personal Server even better: `bc1q5d8l0w33h65e2l5x7ty6wgnvkvlqcz0wfaslpz` or `12LMDTSTWxaUg6dGtuMCVLtr2EyEN6Jimg`.

 I can be contacted on freenode IRC on the `#bitcoin` and `#electrum` channels, or by email.